Dimo-Hristov/Dimo-Hristov/README.md

 <h1 align="center">Hi , I'm Dimo Hristov</h1>
-<h3 align="center">Student at SoftUni university.
+<h3 align="center">Junior web developer.
 I enjoy learning languages and frameworks.
 I also enjoy, UI, UX and design in general.</h3>

 - 🌱 I’m currently working as intern at MotorSport events app.
 Personal projects are boring, that why i didnt make any complicated project.
 I prefer to work in a team.